uwsbel/autonomy-research-testbed/README.md

 ### From Sources

-Or, you can install the miniav package from sources.
+Or, you can install the MiniAV package from sources.
 To do that, clone the miniav repo locally:

 ```bash
 git clone git@github.com:uwsbel/miniav.git